 Lottery laws were further eased over the years but there are still a myriad of regulations that lottery organizers must adhere to.
 There are a limited number of lotteries in the country and they must all donate the majority of their revenue to approved charity causes.

-The government-run lottery is still going strong and now offers its services over the internet at this website.
+The government-run lottery offers its services at this website.
 The government also runs a type of sports-lottery that vaguely resembles sports betting, though you’ll need to look to offshore sports betting sites for actual fixed-odds betting.

 Online gambling has been largely ignored by Icelandic laws since forever, but this will undoubtedly change at some point.
 Iceland takes a strict approach to gambling and lawmakers are well aware of just how many people have access to the internet.
 I’ve been hearing rumors for years that laws restricting access to Icelandic betting websites will be passed any day now… but nothing ever seems to come to fruition.